What is the QEP?

 The QEP should:

-- Emerge from an institutional assessment that solicits ideas from all constituents
+- emerge from an institutional assessment that solicits ideas from all constituents;

-- Stem from evidence of a demonstrated need or opportunity to improve learning
+- stem from evidence of a demonstrated need or opportunity to improve learning;

-- Demonstrate inclusion in ongoing, integrated, institution-wide planning and evaluation
+- demonstrate inclusion in ongoing, integrated, institution-wide planning and evaluation.

 How is the QEP developed?

-- Creating a rigorous assessment plan
+- creating a rigorous assessment and evaluation plan.

-What does the QEP include?
+What does the QEP Proposal include?

-- Process used to develop the QEP
+- description of the process used to develop the QEP;

-- Identification of the topic
+- explanation of the topic;

 How do SACSCOC reviewers evaluate the QEP?

-- Process: plan is directly related to institutional planning efforts.
+- Process: Initiative is directly related to institutional planning efforts.
 Topic selection involves a process that generates information and specific ideas from a wide range of constituents.
 Selection of topic determined by representative and evidence-based process that considers institutional needs and viability of plan.

-What reports does SACSCOC require?
+What related reports does SACSCOC require?

-The institution submits a brief annual report with results of the QEP assessment.
+The institution submits a brief annual report with results of QEP assessment.
 A comprehensive impact report is due at the end of the five-year project.